Less than Zero (film): Awards and honors

-Possible sequel
+Future

 On April 14, 2009, MTV News announced that Ellis had nearly finished Imperial Bedrooms, his seventh book and the sequel to Less than Zero.
 Ellis has revealed that the film's main characters are all still alive in the present day, and has already begun looking ahead to the possibility of a film adaptation.
 Ellis feels that interpreting it as a sequel to the 1987 Less than Zero adaptation "would be a great idea" and hopes to be able to reunite Spader, McCarthy, and Gertz should Fox option the sequel.

+In May 2010, Ellis confirmed in an interview that Quentin Tarantino had been "trying to get Fox to let him remake the 1987 film".
+In 2012, when asked whether Less than Zero would be remade, Ellis once again confirmed that Tarantino "has shown interest" in adapting the story.

 Soundtrack

-A soundtrack containing a variety of music types was released on November 6, 1987 by Def Jam Recordings.
+A soundtrack containing a variety of music types was released on November 6, 1987, by Def Jam Recordings.
 It peaked at 31 on the Billboard 200 and 22 on the Top R&B/Hip-Hop Albums and was certified gold on February 8, 1988.

+One of the tracks was a cover of Simon and Garfunkel's "Hazy Shade of Winter" by the rock group The Bangles.